-Prerequisite: AEC 120; ENG 210 or ENG 250-260 AEC major only.
+AEC majors only.
 Students individually shadow an architect, engineer, or other industry professional for two hours per week (7 times) at times arranged.
 Three group meetings with all instructors for orientation and to share experiences.
 Placement tailored to student needs and interests.
 Students may enroll 2 times for credit.
 (2 hrs. field experience per week for 7 weeks)

-AEC 140 COMMERCIAL WORKING DRAWINGS (3)
+AEC 140 COMMERCIAL WORKING DRAWINGS (4)

-Prerequisite: AEC 130 Co-requisite: AEC 141
+Prerequisite: "C" or higher in AEC 130

+Co-requisite: AEC 141

-AEC major only.
+AEC majors only.
 A core course that includes the theory and practice involved in producing and organizing working drawings using computer-aided design techniques for multi-family and commercial projects.
 Students are exposed to design, layout, and construction methods used in steel, concrete, masonry, and wood systems.
 Independent research emphasized.
 All drawing is done using computer-aided (CAD) software.
-(1 hr. lect.; 6 hrs. lab. per week)
+(4 hr. lect. per week)